-001100010 Credit value Individual Project ~ COMP3012 40 6.
-Candidates shall also study and be assessed in modules to the following: e value of 80 crec lits from the Advanced Computer Systems III COMP3431 20 Computing Methodologies III COMP3371 20 Contemporary Computer Science (20 credits) COMP3411 20 Contemporary Computer Science (40 credits) COMP3402 40 Software, Systems and Applications III COMP3381 20 Modules to the value of 20 credits from those offered by any 20 Board of Studies (including appropriate credit-bearing language modules offered by the University's Centre for Foreign Language Study) subject to approval by the Course Director.
+Credit value Individual Project ~ COMP3012 40

+6. Candidates shall also study and be assessed in modules to the value of 80 credits from the following:

+Advanced Computer Systems III COMP3431 20 Computing Methodologies III COMP3371 20 Contemporary Computer Science (20 credits) COMP3411 20 Contemporary Computer Science (40 credits) COMP3402 40 Software, Systems and Applications III COMP3381 20 Modules to the value of 20 credits from those offered by any 20 Board of Studies (including appropriate credit-bearing language modules offered by the University's Centre for

+Director.